 Sometimes you might not be ready to plant when you receive your order.
 Or maybe weather conditions or your ground are temporarily not appropriate for planting.
 Hold your bare root plants, in the bag they came in, in a cool location that stays above freezing (35-40°F) up to two weeks, or heal them (bury) outside in a pile of loose soil or shavings in a shady location if you will need to hold them longer.

 Add a little water to the bag if you do not see humidity collecting on the inside.
 It is important to keep the tops of the plants cool until planted, and the roots protected from drying out.
-See page 1 of the Raintree Plant Owners Manual for more details if you have to delay planting your new arrivals.
+Check out our YouTube channel for video tips if you have to delay planting your new arrivals.

 For our Customers in the Deep South!

 We ship to California and Arizona in February but we can’t ship to the Southeast until early March because plants in transit could be damaged while crossing the frigid Rocky Mountains.

 If you are in one of those southern sunny locations where the optimal planting time is before we are able to begin shipping to you, you may need to take special care with your plants when you do receive them.
 Please see our Plant Owner’s Manual, pg 2, for planting when the weather has warmed up instructions or the following: